Comfy-Org/embedded-docs/comfyui_embedded_docs/docs/GrowMask/en.md

-The GrowMask node is designed to modify the size of a given mask, either expanding or contracting it, while optionally applying a tapered effect to the corners.
+The `GrowMask` node is designed to modify the size of a given mask, either expanding or contracting it, while optionally applying a tapered effect to the corners.
 This functionality is crucial for dynamically adjusting mask boundaries in image processing tasks, allowing for more flexible and precise control over the area of interest.

-## Input types
+## Inputs

 | Parameter | Comfy dtype | Description |
 |-----------|-------------|-------------|